alettsy/alettsy/README.md

 ## 👋 Hello World, I'm Alex

 ### 📚 I'm a Student at university!
-- 🌱 I’m currently experimenting with various technologies.
+- 🌱 I’m currently experimenting with various languages.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2021/22 Goals: Contribute more to Open Source projects & put more of my code out there!
 - ⚡ Fun fact: I have a rabbit called Oreo.

 ### 🟢 What Am I Up To?
 - 🌞 Enjoying summer
-- 🧪 Learning and experimenting with Golang
+- 🧪 Learning and experimenting with Golang & Rust

 ### 🌐 Connect with me:
 [<img align="left" title="@alexsaltyoreo" alt="alexsaltyoreo | Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />][twitter]